demisto/content/Packs/PrismaAccess/Playbooks/playbook-Prisma_SASE_-_Quarantine_Host_With_Active_Threat_README.md

 ## Dependencies and Configuration
 - This playbook requires being set as the default in the SentinelOne instance configuration.
 - It specifically responds to events categorized as 'Threats'.

-**Note**: Ensure that the Prisma SASE, Cortex Data Lake and SentinelOne integrations are properly configured and operational for seamless execution of this playbook.
+- Ensure that the Prisma SASE, Cortex Data Lake and SentinelOne integrations are properly configured and operational for seamless execution of this playbook.

 ## Dependencies